-The Form S-1 or Form F-1, and SEC Regulations S-K and S-X, to which the Forms refer, have a large number of specific disclosure requirements of a formal and technical nature.
+The Form S-1 and SEC Regulations S-K and S-X, to which the Form refers, have a large number of specific disclosure requirements of a formal and technical nature.
 Beyond these specific requirements, the company is also legally obligated to disclose all other material information relating to the company.
 The company's counsel and auditors will be closely involved in reviewing and commenting on the registration statement in light of these requirements.
-For purposes of this booklet, we will briefly describe certain major sections of the registration statement in the order they typically appear, together with a brief discussion of certain additional disclosures applicable to foreign issuers.
+For purposes of this booklet, we will briefly describe certain major sections of the registration statement in the order they typically appear.